 While bestowing His graces,

-Demon King Ravana was His most likeable devotee,
+Demon King Ravana was His most likable devotee,

 Whosoever invoked Him with sincere love and piety,

 Becomes a candidate for His bounty,